Last Updated: March 13th, 2023 by Kristen Douglas

-Opened in 2001, Bud Selig's Miller Park has been an exciting home for the Brewers, though it hasn't recaptured the magic of its first major event, the 2002 All-Star Game.
-Its retractable roof is closed a bit too often, but it is salvation from Milwaukee's cold snaps.
+Opened in 2001, Bud Selig’s Miller Park, now called American Family Field, has been an exciting home for the Brewers.
+Its retractable roof is closed a bit too often, but it is salvation from Milwaukee’s cold snaps.
+The Brew crew thrills their fans who are loyal and love to tailgate.
+Going to your first Brewers game is truly a unique experience thanks to the traditions, the midwestern food, and the fans.

 Miller Park is a Cosy Little Home for the Brewers – via Flickr user Bryce Edwards